 GW comprises three campuses—Foggy Bottom and Mount Vernon in Washington, D.C., and the GW Virginia Science and Technology Campus in Ashburn, Va.—as well as several graduate education centers in the metropolitan area and Hampton Roads, Va.

-Our mission is to provide an environment where knowledge is created and acquired and where creative endeavors seek to enrich the experiences of the global society.
+We strive to provide an environment where knowledge is created and acquired and where creative endeavors seek to enrich the experiences of the global society.
 With ten schools and colleges and nearly 100 research centers and institutes, our students receive hands-on experience as they explore nearly any avenue of personal interest.

 The depth and breadth of our academic programs, the exceptional qualifications of our full-time faculty, the unmatched experiences of our adjunct faculty and the strengths of our research initiatives allow our students, our faculty and our staff to look at the world beyond the classroom.
 They allow us to prepare the next generation of leaders.